Digital Photography Tips – How To Shoot Hummingbird Photography For Beginner Photographers

 How To Attract Hummingbirds

 Hummingbird Season – Meta’s migrating Hummingbirds show up every year on her front pouch around April 15th.
 A week before they arrive, Meta hangs up two Perky Pet Red Glass Hummingbird Feeders.
 The bright Red Glass attracts the Hummingbirds, without any harmful red dye.
+They usually leave the first week of October.

 Hummingbird Flowers – Meta hangs shade loving Fuchsia “Gartenmeister Bonstedt” on her front porch, along with other Red, White and Purple Fuchsias.
 In her Side Shady Mountain Side Garden, Meta plants Native Mountain Huckleberry Bushes, Milkweed and Bright Red Bee Balm to attract Hummingbirds and other Pollinators.